 Discover Amazing Architecture

 Architecture enthusiasts will love living in New Orleans!
 Just exploring the city and its various districts is like being on an architecture walking tour.
-You’ll find everything from Spanish Colonial and Greek Revival public buildings to Victorian bungalows and Creole townhouses in NOLA, thanks to the city’s long history influenced by several different cultures.
+You’ll find everything from Spanish Colonial and Greek Revival public buildings, to Victorian bungalows and Creole townhouses in NOLA, thanks to the city’s varied historical influences.
 Where are some of NOLA’s coolest architecture spots?
-Check out St. Louis Cathedral (the oldest cathedral in the U.S) and The Presbytère in the French Quarter.
-Schedule tours to see historic homes like Longue Vue House & Gardens in Lakewood or Pitot House in Bayou St. John.
-And, of course, you can always stroll through neighborhoods like Tremé, Garden District, and Marigny/Bywater to see some of the area’s most diverse and beautiful homes.
+Check out St. Louis Cathedral (the oldest cathedral in the U.S.) and The Presbytère in the French Quarter.
+Schedule tours of historic homes like Longue Vue House & Gardens in Lakewood or Pitot House in Bayou St. John.
+And, of course, you can always stroll through neighborhoods like Tremé, Garden District, or Marigny and Bywater to see some of the area’s most diverse and beautiful homes.

 Hang Out in the French Quarter